CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Extended Experimental Analysis

-As shown in Table~\ref{tab:backbone_}, we analyze the impact of different pre-trained CLIP backbones and input image resolutions on model performance.
+\textbf{Influence of pre-trained backbone.} As shown in Tab.~\ref{tab:backbone_}, we analyze the impact of different pre-trained CLIP backbones and input image resolutions on model performance.
 The results indicate a consistent performance improvement with larger backbones and higher input resolutions.
 However, when the resolution increases to \mbox{$700 \times 700$}, performance declines due to semantic misalignment caused by overly small patch sizes.
 The best performance is achieved using ViT-L/14@336px with an input size of \mbox{$518 \times 518$}, which is also adopted as the default configuration in our experiments.
-These settings are widely adopted in most existing methods~\cite{chen2023april,chen2024clip,zhou2024anomalyclip,cao2024adaclip}.
+These settings are widely adopted in most existing methods~\cite{chen2023april,zhou2024anomalyclip,cao2024adaclip}.